 Cost per install (CPI), the most basic customer acquisition cost (CAC) for a mobile user acquisition campaign, is significantly lower than the cost of acquiring new customers through other advertising channels.
 Recent industry changes have driven mobile advertisers’ costs even lower.

-In 2018, Facebook and Google UAC introduced machine-learning algorithms that can take over basic user acquisition campaign functions and automate workflows.
+In 2018, Facebook and Google App Campaigns introduced machine-learning algorithms that can take over basic user acquisition campaign functions and automate workflows.
 This was a big plus for user acquisition managers.
 Not only do small, medium, and large advertisers have more time to devote to creative development and testing, but they can also drive up app installs and profits with reduced advertising spend.

 Pulling off a successful mobile user acquisition campaign requires a high degree of agility, bandwidth, and expertise.
 Advertisers benefit most from having a strong creative partner that works as an extension of their internal user acquisition campaign management team.